Benja-Pauls/DigDeep--PUBLIC-Scripts/README.md

 # DigDeep--PUBLIC-Scripts
 All scripts that are **allowed to be public** during Dig Deep's development process.
+Previously sensitive files were stored in this repository, so feel free to delve-through the commit history to see old versions of data management for your own projects.
+This choice was made after significant changes were made to the PlayerStatManager script.

 For those who accessed this GitHub from Twitter, I will be updating these GitHub scripts with the "End of Day Update" tweets (this GitHub is not a replacement for the tweets).